McBen/IITCPluginKit_Example/docs/3-the-calculation.md

 }
 ```

-"drawnItems" is the layer DrawTools puts all it's stuff.
-The `<L.LayerGroup<any>>` tells Typescript what type it is.
+`drawnItems` is the layer where DrawTools stores all its content.
+The `<L.LayerGroup<any>>` syntax tells TypeScript the variable's type, which helps with code completion and eliminates warnings.

-It's not only removing a warning.
-It's also helps with code completion.
-Long story short: We loop through all drawn items.
-Pick every item which is a GeodesicPolyline.
-Get all positions of the line.
-Then loop through the positions to find the nearest point on the line to the portal position
+In summary: we iterate through all drawn items, find those that are GeodesicPolylines, get their positions, and find the nearest point on each line to our portal position.

-And finally some math stuff:
+Finally, some mathematical utilities:

 ```typescript
 private closedPoint(a: L.LatLng, b: L.LatLng, x: L.LatLng): L.LatLng {